 This material is provided for general and educational purposes only; it is not intended to provide legal, tax or investment advice.
 All investments are subject to risk.

 Prior to any IRA rollover, carefully consider the benefits of existing and potentially new retirement accounts and any differences in features, costs and tax implications.
 There may also be tax consequences associated with the transfer of assets.
 Rollover assets may be subject to an IRS 10% premature distribution penalty tax.
-Werecommend that you consult an independent legal or financial advisor for specific advice about your individual situation.
+We recommend that you consult an independent legal advisor or financial professional for specific advice about your individual situation.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.